Skip to main content

 Kymriah is a genetically-modified autologous T-cell immunotherapy.
 The therapy is derived from a patient's own white blood cells through a process known as leukapheresis.
 Once the cells are modified, they are infused back into the patient to kill the cancer cells.

 CAR-T cell therapy is a highly individualized and specialized treatment.
-You will receive your infusion in a certified healthcare center that may not be close to your home.
-You will be required to stay within a 2 hours drive of the center, usually for 30 days, to receive special treatment if needed and to monitor for side effects.
+You will receive your infusion in a healthcare center that may not be close to your home.
+You will need to stay close to a healthcare center after getting Kymriah, usually for at least 14 days, to receive special treatment if needed, and to monitor for side effects.
+Avoid driving for at least 2 weeks after you get Kymriah.

 Related questions